InternLM/HuixiangDou/README.md

 The HuixiangDou deployed in the WeChat group is the complete version.

 When 40G of GPU memory is available, long text + retrieval capabilities can be used to improve accuracy.

-Please read the following topics
+Please read following topics

 - [Refer to config-advanced.ini to improve precision](./docs/full_dev_en.md)
 - [Use rag.py to annotate SFT training data](./docs/rag_annotate_sft_data_zh.md)